"Flame of Hope" Lights the Way during Torch Run Relay

 The Torch Run is made up of three main legs (North, Central, and South) and nearly a dozen smaller legs.

-- The Northern Leg starts in northern San Luis Obispo County and travels south through Santa Barbara, Ventura, and Los Angeles Counties.
+- The Northern Leg starts in San Luis Obispo County and travels south through Santa Barbara, Ventura, and Los Angeles Counties.

 - The Los Angeles (Central) Leg covers the entire Los Angeles County.